namespacelabs/foundation/RELEASING.md

 1. Create a Github PAT with `write_packages` permissions and place it in `~/.config/goreleaser/github_token`.
 This allows GoReleaser to upload to Github releases.
 2. Pick a new version (check the existing tag list): `git tag v0.0.24`
-3. Run the release `goreleaser release --clean`.
+3. Run the release `go run github.com/goreleaser/goreleaser@nightly --clean`.
 4. After the release is complete, remember to remove the `dist` directory to keep your workspace size small.
-5. **Important**: this creates a _draft_ release in GitHub.
-Remember to publish it manually from GitHub web UI once every artifact is fully uploaded.
-6. **Important**: Go to [namespacelabs/homebrew-namespace](https://github.com/namespacelabs/homebrew-namespace/pulls) repo and merge the two PRs that goreleaser created.

 NOTE: all commits end up in an automatically generated changelog.
 Commits that include `docs:`, `test:` or `nochangelog` are excluded from the changelog.